Bhagsys/pwn.college_Bhagesh/Chaining commands.md

-## Scripting with Conditionals
+## Scripting with default cases
 For this challenge, write a script at /home/hacker/solve.sh that:
 Takes one argument
 If the argument is "pwn", output "college"
 For any other input, output nothing

 ### Solve
-**Flag:** `pwn.college{csjlvtld08DU_yYDh2g6bO1Hk8-.0VNzMDOxwyM4kjNzEzW}`
+**Flag:** `pwn.college{Ywq0u34Xuw6f0-1nxuUrdBbUz__.0lNzMDOxwyM4kjNzEzW}`

+writing #!/bin/bash
-writing #!/bin/bash   to /home/hacker/solve.sh ,making it executable and then bashing the command with pwn and /challenge/run if [ "$1" == "pwn" ]
+if [ "$1" == "pwn" ]
 then
     echo "college"
-fi
+fi                   to /home/hacker/solve.sh ,making it executable and then bashing the command with pwn and /challenge/run

 ```hacker@chaining~scripting-with-conditionals:~$ chmod +x /home/hacker/solve.sh
 hacker@chaining~scripting-with-conditionals:~$ /home/hacker/solve.sh pwn